Breach of Fiduciary Duties

 Removing a Fiduciary of an Estate or Trust

 The executor, administrator or personal representative of an estate holds a position of trust and responsibility.
-Several of the duties imposed on a fiduciary is that she/he must administer the estate or trust solely in the best interest of the beneficiary.
-The fiduciary has the duty to full disclosure or material facts when dealing with his or her own account, the duty to keep and render clear and accurate records, take reasonable steps to take, keep control and preserve the asset.
-Fiduciaries are not allowed to use the assets for his or her personal gain or benefit personally from same.
+Several of the duties imposed on a fiduciary are that she/he must administer the estate or trust solely in the best interest of the beneficiary.
+The fiduciary has the duty of full disclosure of material facts when dealing with his or her own account, along with the duty to keep and render clear and accurate records; and to take reasonable steps to take, keep control of and preserve the asset.
+Fiduciaries are not allowed to use the assets for his or her personal gain or to benefit personally from same.

 We can help you avoid such damages and breach.
 We can avoid the pitfalls and traps.
-We can stop the damage!!!!!
-We have years of experience, reasonable prices and many types of retainers to help get the services paid for.
+We can stop the damage.
+We have years of experience, reasonable prices and many types of retainers to help pay for the services.

 At the Law Office of Bonnie Lawston, we will help you take legal action to make certain that estate fiduciaries honor their obligation to the estate.
 We will also help you seek their removal if they act in violation of the best interests of the estate.

 If you are a fiduciary (executor, administrator, or trustee), an heir or a beneficiary of a New York estate, we can assist you.
 In fact, we represent clients nationwide.
 We can help you If the decedent died in New York or has assets in New York State.
 If you are chosen to represent the estate or if you are receiving an inheritance from a New York estate, contact our law firm today.

 There Are Two Types of New York Estates

 - The decedent resided in NY at the time of death and their domicile is in New York at the time of death.